Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - The site allows users to create, edit and save characters with information such as 'Name', 'Class' and 'Race'.

 ### Scope
-- Provide the user with a basic but enjoyable text based game with replayability and role play.
+- Provide the user with a place to create, share and edit characters.
 - Provide visitors with a clean and easy to navigate user interface.
-- Provide concise but factual information about the theme and the game itself.
+- Allow users to sort through the characters available.
-- Allow users to influence the content of the game and get in contact with the creator.
+- Provide users with the information they would need to use the characters in a game.

 ### Structure
 #### Interaction Design
-- Create a website/game that is responsive, works at all screen sizes and has mobile table and PC compatibility.
+- Create a website that is responsive, works at all screen sizes and has mobile table and PC compatibility.
 - Allow for easy navigation between pages of the website.
 - Provide a easy to understand ascetically pleasing game interface that makes it obvious what the user needs to do to progress.
 #### Information Architecture